Marketing Budget Allocation

 To summarize our list of best practices for marketing budget allocation:

-2. Diversify your strategy
+2. Diversify strategies

-3. Sync with your sales team
+3. Sync with the sales team

 4. Leverage data